scm-sai-zaw-myint/scm-command/README.md

 The command line tool that helps you building java project with scm frame.

 ## Version description
-v1.0 (current)
-- support spring mvc project
+- v1.0 (current) support spring mvc project
+- Maven (mvn) 3.9.1
+- Java jdk 17 or above

 ## Setting up
 Before using, make sure mvn and java are installed in your system.